tulasi30/Patient-Risk-Prediction-System/README.md

 ###
 # Patient Risk Prediction System

 The Patient Risk Prediction System is a robust Streamlit-powered web application designed to empower healthcare providers and administrators with actionable insights for proactive chronic disease management.
-Developed as a Master's Research Project, this system facilitates data-driven decision-making by identifying at-risk patients, predicting disease progression, and optimizing resource allocation.
+The system facilitates data-driven decision-making by identifying at-risk patients, predicting disease progression, and optimizing resource allocation.

 # Key Features: